CubeLab1/password/README.md

 Query Parameters:
 length (optional): Specifies the length of the password.
 Accepts values between 1 and 128.
 Defaults to 12 if not provided.

+Steps to Integrate:

+Copy the code above into an HTML file.
+Open the file in your browser.
+Click the "Generate Password" button to fetch a password from the API and display it.
+This script dynamically calls the API, retrieves the password, and displays it on your webpage.
+You can customize the length parameter in the API URL to meet your requirements.